Continuing Education Activity

 - Identify strategies that interprofessional team members can utilize to improve evaluation, management, and counseling for patients with acne conglobata.

 Acne conglobata is a rare but severe form of acne.
 It usually presents with deep burrowing abscesses that interconnect with each other.
 Scar formation and disfigurement of the body are common with this type of acne.
-The comedones often occur in groups of three and the cysts often contain purulent, foul smelling material that is discharged on the skin surface.
+The comedones often occur in groups of three and the cysts often contain purulent, foul-smelling material that is discharged on the skin surface.
 Acne conglobata nodules are found on the shoulder, chest, upper arms, buttocks, face, and thigh.
-Acne conglobata may occur following the sudden worsening of a pustular acne, or the disorder may occur gradually following recrudescence of acne that has been quiet for many years.
+Acne conglobata may occur following the sudden worsening of pustular acne, or the disorder may occur gradually following the recrudescence of acne that has been quiet for many years.

 It is important not to confuse acne conglobata with acne fulminans.
 They both present with inflammatory nodules on the trunk.
 The major difference is that the former induces polyporous comedones and non-inflammatory cysts, whereas the latter does not.

 It is believed that Propionibacterium acnes, the same organism implicated in acne vulgaris, may play an important role in the disease by changing its reactivity as an antigen.
 The hypersensitivity to this antigen induces an intense immunological reaction that presents with a chronic inflammatory state.
 The presence of the bacteria also leads to an infectious process with the development of pus and sinus tracts.
-The pus is usually foul smelling and putrid.
+The pus is usually foul-smelling and putrid.

 Ingestion of thyroid medication and exposure to halogenated aromatic hydrocarbons may trigger acne conglobata.
 Other factors that can provoke acne conglobata include androgens (e.g., androgen-producing tumors), and anabolic steroids.